Ananym/welcome-to-nexus/economy/crafting.md

 ### Carpentry

 Acquire a bunch of wood.
 Visit Splinter in the wilderness at 136/188 and say 'wood'.
 If prompted for more materials, saying 'no' will produce Wood Scraps, which have their own uses.
 Weaving tools are considered the most efficient way to advance.
-High rank carpenters can produce several ranks of polearm.
+High rank carpenters can produce several ranks of polearms.

 ### Tailoring

 Acquire a bunch of cloth.
 Visit the tailor shop in Sanhae village and say 'cloth'.
-High rank tailors can produce several ranks of defensive fan.
+High rank tailors can produce several ranks of defensive fans.

 ### Jewelling

 Acquire a bunch of crafted amber, as well as an enormous amount of coins.
 Visit Sel in the wilderness at 46/42 and say 'jewel'.
 Each attempt will cost coins as well as amber.
-High rank jewellers can make a wide variety things, of which only diadems are seriously valuable.
+High rank jewellers can make a wide variety of things, of which only diadems are seriously valuable.

 ## Mental Skills